-The meter will provide two values, the daily amount of LFG (m^3) stored by the data-logger and the total value which passed through the flow meter.
+The meter will provide two values, the continuous sampling of the amount of LFG (m^3) for intervals not greater than an hour stored by the data-logger and the total value which passed through the flow meter.
 The valuator will check both for consistency.